Learn Correct Running Form: Tips & Techniques

 How do you fix poor running form?

-To fix poor running form, you can take a slow-mo video or screenshot, analyze it, and then take small steps to make changes.
+To correct your running form, you can take a slow-mo video or screenshot, analyze it, and then take small steps to make changes.
 For instance, if you see that you’re holding your hands too high up near your chest while you run, make a conscious effort to hang them lower down by your waist the next time you run and try to make a habit of it.
-Or, if your posture is slouchy, make an effort to push your chest up during your next run.
+Or, if your running posture is slouchy, make an effort to push your chest up during your next run.
 Making small changes will help improve your running experience and performance.

 - Make sure your spine is tall and erect, and your head is facing forward while running.